Srivariki Premalekha: Plot

-This comedy film revolves around a blind Love letter (Prema Lekha) written by Swarna (Poornima) to Ananda Rao (Naresh), because in a bet with her friends, she writes a blind love letter to an unknown person if the reply will come early from that boy, it will proves Swarna's theory that a boy can be easily wooed by a girl.
+This story revolves around a blind Love letter written by Swarna to Ananda Rao.

+Swarna a mischievous and jovial girl in a bet with her friends, she writes a blind love letter to an unknown person if the reply will come early from that boy, it will proves Swarna's theory that a boy can be easily wooed by a girl.
 While posting the letter she forgot to mention the from address then unknowingly her friend randomly chooses a name called Sony from a 'Sony' TV advertisement in a newspaper instead of Swarna's name in the letter and she randomly chooses a name called Ananda Rao from her brother's friends' names and sent the address to Hindustan Shipping Board after getting address from the same newspaper in another advertisement.

+Then first this letter reaches to O. Ananda Rao, a victim of his doubting wife, who works in Hindustan Shipping Board after reading the letter, first he felt excited later feared of his wife and he thoughts that the letter belonged to his former colleague Ananda Rao, who is a young bachelor now transferred to Hindustan Shipping Yard, Visakhapatnam.

-The destiny turns out Ananda Rao works in Hindustan shipping board Visakhapatnam.
-After the reading the letter he pledges to marry the girl who wrote the letter.
-The from address is missing is at the beginning itself he tries in various ways to find her with the help of his Maternal Uncle Suryam(Vidya Sagar) which leads to several comical circumstances and he became a joke in his backyard.
+The destiny turns out Ananda Rao, an innocent young bachelor.
+After reading the love letter, he pledges to marry the girl who wrote the letter.
+The from address is missing is at the beginning itself he tries in various ways to find her with the help of his Maternal Uncle Suryam at first he thought she was from his office later from his area and arranges a grand party by announcing he is going for a traditional date on thinking that this announcement makes reveals herself to him, but that became an utter failure by no girl turned up to him and he paid the huge bill this also leads to becoming a joke in his backyard.

-His father Parandhamayya (Suthi Veerabhadra Rao) is highly abusive and openly scolds him.
-He needs to gets him married soon so he arranges a match to him then Wantedly Anand Rao makes his matchmaking disastrous.
-Later His office colleague Margaret tries to exploit his innocence and introduces Sony (Mucherla Aruna) as that girl.
+His father, Parandhamayya, is highly abusive and openly scolds him.
+He needs to get him married soon, so he arranges a match to him.
+Then, Wantedly Anand Rao makes his matchmaking disastrous.
+Later His office colleague Margaret tries to exploit his innocence and introduces Sony as that girl.

-Meanwhile, after losing the bet and it was proved that her theory was wrong, she comes to Vizag for a vacation in her sister's house.
-Coincidentally, Ananda Rao becomes her neighbour and they become good friends, but Swarna had started to have feelings for Anand Rao.
-After that, she decides to propose him for the marriage, but before that, he expresses his feelings to Sony and he says he was trying to convince his parents.
-Feeling dejected, Swarna went back to her village and accepts the marriage proposal on the condition that her parents give no dowry.
+Meanwhile, after losing the bet and it was proved that her theory was wrong, she came to Vizag for a vacation in her sister's house.
+Coincidentally, Ananda Rao became her neighbor, and they became good friends, but Swarna had started to have feelings for Anand Rao.
+After that, she decides to propose to him for the marriage, but before that, he expresses his feelings to Sony, and he says he was trying to convince his parents.
+Feeling dejected, Swarna went back to her village and accepted the marriage proposal on the condition that her parents had given no dowry.